michaelssavage/spanish-worksheets/README.md

 **Homework straight to your inbox.**

 A Django app deployed to Railway with a Github Action CRON job.
-The CRON runs every second day and generates Spanish homework via an LLM, and then sends an email of the homework via Mailgun SMTP.
+The CRON runs every second day and generates Spanish homework via an LLM, and then sends an email of the homework via Mailgun's API.

 ## Setup
 ### first time setup locally